apple/swift-nio/README.md

 Almost every file descriptor that a user interacts with in a SwiftNIO program is associated with a single `Channel`.
 The `Channel` owns this file descriptor, and is responsible for managing its lifetime.
 It is also responsible for processing inbound and outbound events on that file descriptor: whenever the event loop has an event that corresponds to a file descriptor, it will notify the `Channel` that owns that file descriptor.

 `Channel`s by themselves, however, are not useful.
-After all, it is a rare application that doesn't want to anything with the data it sends or receives on a socket!
+After all, it is a rare application that doesn't want to do anything with the data it sends or receives on a socket!
 So the other important part of the `Channel` is the `ChannelPipeline`.

 A `ChannelPipeline` is a sequence of objects, called `ChannelHandler`s, that process events on a `Channel`.
 The `ChannelHandlers` process these events one after another, in order, mutating and transforming events as they go.
 This can be thought of as a data processing pipeline; hence the name `ChannelPipeline`.